glebbash/carrot-blog/posts/lo/devlog-11.md

 It turns out I didn't need AST creation step at all to make the interpreter: I could just interpret the generated WASM "IR".

-Doing so will create WASM interpreter compiled WASM.
+Doing so will create a WASM interpreter compiled WASM.

 ![inception spin](./assets/inception-spin.gif)